For your protection we are:

 Rent is usually paid “per calendar month”, i.e. the same amount each month regardless of how many days there are in a month.

-Occasionally you may see rents advertised as “weekly”.
-This is traditional and you must remember that there are four and third weeks in a calendar month [52 weeks divided by 12 = 4.33].
+Occasionally, other agents or landlords may advertise rents “weekly”.
+If you see this, you must remember that there are four and third weeks in a calendar month [52 weeks divided by 12 = 4.33].

 Each month the rent is paid in advanced so, the rent you pay on the 5th September is to the 4th October inclusive.